JuanHigueraC/Some-principal-aspects-of-statistical-mechanics-of-multiplex-networks/README.md

 This formalism based on multilink permit us applied the statistical mechanics machinery on multiplex networks with correlated types of relationship.

 ## Maximum Entropy Principle (MaxEnt)
+The Maximum Entropy Principle are a principle of statistical inference, in this we build probability distributions that has some restrictions extracted from our real data and maximizes the Shannon Entropy.
+The maximization of Shannon Entropy ensure us that the probability distribution are the most random distribution that fulfills the restrictions.
+In this way MaxEnt principle allow us to build null-hypothesis distributions.